SAP-samples/cap-cds-hands-on/README.md

 forefront of everyone's mind.

-No prior experience is required, and this workshop is suitable for non-developers as well developers.
-All you need is curiosity and a willingness to learn.
+No prior experience is required, and this workshop is suitable for non-developers as well as developers.
+All you need is curiosity and a desire to learn!

 This workshop was originally written for a hands-on session at UKISUG Connect 2025 (see [Hands-on domain modelling with CAP's CDS at UKISUG